AndreasHeger/gat/doc/fold.rst

 two transcription factors.

-The latter case, in which we have two different :term:`regions of interest` and we want to contrast their fold enrichment against the same annotations is implemented in gat using the ``gat-compare.py`` command.
+The latter case, in which we have two different :term:`segments of interest` and we want to contrast their fold enrichment against the same annotations is implemented in gat using the ``gat-compare.py`` command.